-In the final part in this series, Builder AU wraps up with advice for developers wanting to take their mobile applications to market.
+In the final part of this series, Builder AU wraps up with advice for developers wanting to take their mobile applications to market.

 Developing software for mobile devices brings with it three complications conventional programmers rarely encounter.